casparderksen/docker-thorntail-jee8-microprofile/README.md

     $ mvn package

+By default, the `h2` Maven profile is enabled for including the H2 in-memory database driver.

 ## Building Docker images

-In order to benefit from Docker image layering, we first build a base image that contains a Thorntail Hollow JAR.
-This JAR contains our selected Thorntail fractions and generic dependencies such as database drivers.
-We can then add Thorntail Thin WARs to the base image for building application images.
+The [`thorntail-docker`](thorntail-docker) directory defines builds for OpenJDK and Thorntail base images.
-The base image needs to be built only once, unless additional Thorntail fractions or provided dependencies are needed.
+The base images need to be built once, before building the [`myapp`](myapp) image.

-In order to build the base image, go to the directory [`thorntail-server`](thorntail-server) and run

-    $ mvn clean package -Pdocker,h2,mp-ext

-The `h2` Maven profile includes the H2 in-memory database driver.
-The `mp-ext` profile includes several MicroProfile-Extensions libraries.
-You

-## Building Docker application images

-After building the base image, go to the directory [`myapp`](myapp) and run
+Build docker images with

-    $ mvn clean package -Pdocker,\!h2,\!mp-ext
+    $ mvn package -Pdocker

-to build the application image.
-Disable profiles for dependencies that are already included in the base image.

 # Running the application

-After building all Maven modules, go to the directory [`myapp`](myapp) for running the application.
+After building the project, go to the directory [`myapp`](myapp) for running the application.

 ##  Running from Maven